 The Lincoln Memorial is located at 23rd Street NW.
-It is open 24 hours a day, seven days a week, except Christmas Day.
-Rangers are on duty and available to answer questions from 9:30 a.m. to 10 p.m. daily, and the lower lobby is open daily from 8:00 a.m. to 10 p.m.
+It is open 24 hours a day, seven days a week.
+Rangers are on duty and available to answer questions from 9:30 a.m. to 10 p.m. daily, and the lower lobby is open daily from 9 a.m. to 10 p.m., Memorial Day to Labor Day, until 8 p.m.
+Labor Day to Memorial Day.
 Metro riders can access it by way of the Foggy Bottom station.
 The memorial chamber is wheelchair accessible via an elevator in the lower lobby.
-Visitors can borrow wheelchairs on a first come. first-served basis at the Korean War Veterans Memorial and Vietnam Veterans Memorial kiosks.
+Visitors can borrow wheelchairs on a first come, firstserved basis at the Korean War Veterans Memorial and Vietnam Veterans Memorial kiosks.
 Park rangers present several interpretive talks at the memorial daily upon request.